Skip to product information

 • Nest: 26 – 30 °C

-Nest type: Ytong, plaster, 3D, or sand-loam nests with good ventilation
+Nest Type: Ytong, plaster, 3D, or sand-clay nests with good ventilation

 Advantages:

-One of the largest and most attractive European Camponotus species with distinctive black and red coloration.
-Very robust, thermophilic, and active in the arena.
-The pronounced polymorphism feature ensures diverse observations.
+One of the largest and most attractive European Camponotus species, with striking black-and-red coloring.
+Very robust, heat-loving, and active in the arena.
+The pronounced polymorphism provides varied and interesting observation.

 Disadvantages:

-Slow growing in the founding phase, therefore patience is required.
-Later, they need more space and consistently warm conditions.
+Slow-growing during the founding phase, so patience is required.
+Later on, they need more space and consistently warm conditions.
 Can react defensively when disturbed.

 Care

-For founding, a test tube nest with a small arena is sufficient.
-As the colony grows, a large, well-ventilated nest with slight humidification and an arena of at least 20×20 cm is recommended.
-They are very active, enjoy exploration opportunities, and benefit from climbing structures.
+A test tube nest with a small arena is sufficient for founding.
+As the colony grows, a large, well-ventilated nest with slight moisture and an arena of at least 20×20 cm is recommended.
+They are very active, enjoy roaming space, and benefit from climbing structures.

 Feeding

-Offer proteins every 2–3 days in the form of insects (e.g., crickets, flies, cockroaches).
+Offer proteins in the form of insects (e.g. crickets, flies, cockroaches) every 2–3 days.

-Camponotus cruentatus requires hibernation of approx. 3–4 months at 10 – 15 °C
+Camponotus cruentatus requires a winter dormancy period of approx. 3–4 months at 10 – 15 °C